ost-cas-fee-adv-23-24/design-system-component-library-pixelpioneers/README.md

 `npm run prettier-check` check code-format with prettier and print out warnings if available.

+`npm pack` creates a tarball from a package.

 `npm start` runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.